sanitaravel/Web_Development_Notes_Repository/.github/ISSUE_TEMPLATE/issue_template.md

 If applicable, add screenshots to help explain your problem or suggestion.

 **Additional context**
-Add any other context about the issue or suggestion here.
+Add any other context about the issue or suggestion here